launchableinc/hands-on-lab/HANDSON1.md

 # Hands-on 1.
 Setup repository

-In this section, you will
+In this section, you will set up the environment for the hands-on.
+Specifically, you will do the following:

 1. Create a repository for hands-on
+1. Clone a forked repository to your local
 1. Create a CloudBees Platform account
 1. Connect a repository for hands-on use to the CloudBees Platform.
 1. Issue an API Key and set it as GitHub Actions' secret